kwilson47/swudb-app/README.md

 These are the backing lambda functions for the two API methods mentioned above

+## populate-card-prices

+Runs daily and refreshes the prices table with the most up to date prices for each card.
+Data is retrieved from tcgplayer.com
 # Elastic Load Balancer

 An application load balancer acts as the target for www requests and passes those requests to a target group.
 This target group is associated with an auto-scaling group.
 This auto-scaling group spans multiple AZs for high availability.